About us

 Visual Impairment

-We have a range of resources to support our students with visual impairments, including a sensory room, colour tents, blackout tents, light boxes, UV lights and a range of high contrast and colourful resources.
+To enhance access and learning, we provide a wide range of specialist resources, including a sensory room, colour tents, blackout tents, light boxes, UV lighting, and a variety of high-contrast and colourful materials.

 Technology Communication

-Information and Communication Technology (ICT) plays a huge part in the lives of our pupils
+Information and Communication Technology (ICT) plays a vital role in the lives of our pupils and students, and the school is well equipped to meet these needs.

 Our Ethos